 Our giraffe research is urgently needed so we can provide effective conservation actions in an ever more fragmented world, and ensure the future of wild giraffes and all creatures of the savanna.

-We are also participating in the global status assessment of giraffe currently being conducted through the IUCN.
+We are also participating in the global status assessment of giraffe currently being conducted through the IUCN, and our research is documenting the effectiveness of community conservation and anti-poaching efforts.